20 Scary Podcasts That Will Keep You Up at Night

 The Black Tapes

 Paul Bae and Terry Miles are the creators and writers of the podcast The Black Tapes, a fictional docudrama hosted by Alex Reagan, a Pacific Northwest Stories journalist who looks into the downright spooky Strand Institute.
 The award-winning podcast is so popular that there are podcast spinoffs and a TV show in development.
-If you’re looking for more surprise twists, here are the 12 best movies with twist endings you won’t see coming.
+If you want something a little less creepy, try one of these motivational podcasts that will inspire you.